EFG Window Washing, LLC. Cleveland, Ohio.

 Do you like books?
 One of the things I like about books is their ability to tell stories that make people want to read them over and over again.
 I studied history in college because history majors are required to read a lot.
-And write!
+And write.
 We write about what we uncover in lectures, books and research materials.
-Analytical thinking and critical thinking are involved, but the final outcome depends on how well we can write a story about the social, political and economic developments of a particular time period.
+Analytical thinking and critical thinking are involved, but the final outcome depends on how well we can tell a story about the social, political and economic developments of a particular time period.

 Looking back, I had a rather superstitious way of studying history.
 I sat up close in class and took lots of notes.
 The week before exams I started rewriting the notes I had taken in class from day 1.
 I transformed hieroglyphics that only I understood into legible paragraphs.
 Then I threw in some extra material I had found in big books at the library.
-By rewriting my notes instead of memorizing, I was practicing to be a writer.
-I was also learning the most important parts of history by transferring knowledge from my pen, up my arm, and into my head.
+By rewriting my notes instead of memorizing, I was becoming a writer.
+I was also learning the most important parts of history by transferring knowledge from my pen, up my arm and into my head.
 I went through legal pads like you wouldn’t believe!

 After I graduated I kept writing.
 But I nearly stopped reading.
 When I got married I told my wife I’ve got to read more books.
 She was always reading books.
 Soon, all 4 of our girls were reading books.
 Newsweek and other name brand weeklies were publishing “Must Read Novels before You Die” lists.
 So I did what they told me.
 I started devouring books containing real literature.
 I read literary magazines like McSweeney’s, Tin House and The New Yorker.
 I made trips to library book sales.
 I had to build my library!
 Lucky for me, it’s one of the most affordable hobbies to get into.
 After finishing a book one day, I told my wife, “This reading for pleasure is really fun!”
 She smiled.